 You will find OCCA participants in your local paper, in the halls of the Statehouse testifying against efforts to roll back clean energy progress, and on social media raising awareness about the way clean air, water, and land affects the overall well-being of Ohio families.

 To be healthy, kids need clean air, clean water, healthy food, and safe places to live, get around, and play.
 Stewardship of a healthy environment also safeguards a healthy future for our children as they grow to adulthood, and for future generations.
 My patient care can’t end in the doctor’s office.
-That’s why I’ve worked to found Ohio Clinicians for Climate Action, and use my voice to ensure environmental policy in Ohio fosters healthy communities for Ohio’s children.” -Dr. Aparna Bole Assistant Professor, Pediatrics, CWRU School of Medicine
+That’s why I’ve worked to found Ohio Clinicians for Climate Action, and use my voice to ensure environmental policy in Ohio fosters healthy communities for Ohio’s children.” -Dr. Aparna Bole Pediatrician, Cleveland, OH

 Clinicians media hits